cmu-phil/py-tetrad/pytetrad/R/README.md

 ## RPyTetrad: Py-Tetrad for R and RStudio

-This project is being offered as a possible way of connecting Tetrad to R which we are trying out.
-If it turns out to be useful, we will develop it; if not, we will pursue a different route.
+This project is being offered as a possible way of connecting Tetrad to R which we are developimg.
 It is intended to replace the older [r-causal](https://github.com/bd2kccd/r-causal) Python project that uses an outdated version of Tetrad.

 Here are [INSTALLATION INSTRUCTIONS](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/INSTALLATION.md).